|Home | Intranet | A-Z Topics |eServices | Curriculum | Leadership | School Admin | School Improvement | School Websites | School Workforce & HR ||

 CS0269 Drop Off Collection of Children Successfully

 Keeping children and young people safe from all forms of abuse is a top priority in Hertfordshire.
-There are two forms of abuse which tend to peak during the school holidays – forced marriages and Female Genital Mutilation (FGM).
-This guidance aims to equip you with the information to help children at risk.
+The guidance aims to equip you with the information to help children at risk.

 Continence guidance and support for children in nappies includes: